basho/riak-ruby-client/README.markdown

 ## Dependencies

+Ruby 1.9.3, 2.0, and 2.1 are supported.
+JRuby in 1.9 and 2.0 modes are
+also supported. `riak-client` is not compatible with Ruby 1.8.

 `riak-client` requires i18n, builder, beefcake, and multi_json.
 The cache store implementation requires ActiveSupport 3 or later.

 Development dependencies are handled with bundler.
-Install bundler (`gem install bundler`) and run this command in each sub-project to get started:
+Install bundler (`gem install bundler`) and run this command to get started:

 ``` bash
 $ bundle install